Skip to main content

 Lifecycle and constraints

 • Slugs are immutable.
-Renaming requires creating a new environment, repointing monitors, then deleting the old one.
+Updates can change name, variables, and isDefault, but never the slug.
+Renaming a slug requires creating a new environment, repointing monitors, then deleting the old one.

 Next steps